-In addition to being active with its own annual three concert season, Da Camera Singers has performed on many occasions with the Edmonton Symphony Orchestra and the Alberta Baroque Ensemble.
-Da Camera first appeared with the ESO in 1971 in a concert and subsequent live recording with British band Procol Harum.
-A reunion concert was performed in 2010.
-Da Camera has been broadcasted nationally on CBC, and has toured through Canada, the United States, and parts of Europe.
+Da Camera Singers has been broadcast nationally on CBC, and has toured throughout Canada, the United States, and parts of Europe.
 In the summer of 2015, they completed two week tour through parts of Austria, Hungary, and Slovakia, which included a concert in St. Stephen’s Cathedral, Vienna.
-Among their recordings is the only commercially available recording of renowned Canadian composer (and former ESO Composer in Residence) John Estacio’s Eulogies (2009).
-In 2013, Da Camera released a collection of 20th and 21st century Christmas carol arrangements entitled Kings and Shepherds featuring the music of Jonathan Dove, Ola Gjeilo, and Jake Runestad.
-Da Camera is happy to be returning to the Winspear stage with their friends in Chronos Vocal Ensemble for this year’s ESO Messiah.
+Among their recordings is the only commercially available recording of Eulogies (2009) by renowned Canadian composer and former ESO Composer in Residence, John Estacio.
+In 2013, Da Camera released a collection of 20th and 21st century Christmas Carol arrangements entitled Kings and Shepherds featuring the music of Jonathan Dove, Ola Gjeilo, and Jake Runestad.

 After fourteen years of inspiring leadership under the direction of Dr. John Brough, Da Camera Singers now welcomes to the podium Laura Hawley, who was appointed the Artistic Director in summer 2019.